zhangrengang/evolution_example/README.md

 **Note**: the GENE ID is needed to label with SPECIES ID (e.g. `Angelica_sinensis|AS01G00001`) for compatibility (legacy from OrthoMCL).

 ### Run OrthoFinder ###
-To infer Orthology:
+To infer 'orthology':
 ```
 orthofinder -f OrthoFinder/ -M msa -T fasttree -t 60
 ```

 ### Run WGDI ###
-To detect Synteny:
+To detect 'synteny':
 ```
 cd wgdi